raspberrypilearning/cats/en/step_7.md

 ## Challenge: more obstacles

-The level we have created at the moment is rather easy to win.
-Could you make your game harder?
+At the moment, the game is rather easy to win.
+Can you think of ideas to you make your game harder?

 + Add more backgrounds with different platform designs.

 + Move the location of the door depending on which background is displayed.

-+ Add some more sprites to represent moving obstacles.
-Perhaps you could have roaming dogs or rotating spikes for the cats to avoid?
++ Add more sprites as moving obstacles.
+Perhaps you could have roaming dogs or rotating spikes the cats need to avoid?

-+ Only allow the player to use a fixed amount of "ink" to draw extra lines on the game.
-You can keep track of how much "ink" is used by creating a variable and using the timer to time how long the mouse is held down.
++ Only allow the player to use a limited amount of "ink" to draw lines in the game.
+You can keep track of how much "ink" is used by creating a timer variable that records how long the mouse is held down.

-+ Create a sprite to represent to the player how much ink they have left.
++ Create a sprite to show the player how much ink is left.